After-Shock/Cloudbox-wiki/First-Time-Install:-Plexdrive.md

    Note 1: You must use the same Google account as the one you are planning to use for Google Drive (see [[Prerequisites| Basics: Prerequisites#4-google-drive-account]]).

-   Note 2: If you keep getting the prompt for the authorization code or any other type of err, you might have used an incorrect Client ID/Secret.
+   Note 2: If you keep getting the prompt for the authorization code or any other type of error, you might have used an incorrect Client ID/Secret.
 Remove the `config.json` and `token.json` files from `/opt/plexdrive/` and retry setup.

+   - ```
+     rm /opt/plexdrive/config.json
+     rm /opt/plexdrive/token.json
+     ```

    ![](https://i.imgur.com/CJzgkhn.png)